pcodk/aptoma-aoi-smart-crop/README.md

 ### FOCUS_POINT

-FOUCS_POINT will create a large crop centered around either the provided focusPoint or the center of the area of interest.
+FOUCS_POINT will create a large crop centered around either the provided focus point or the center of the area of interest.

 Depending on whether your requested format is wider or narrower than the area of interest, this will include either the full width or height of the original image.

-This mode will produce the most universally usable crop, as long as the original composition of the image is sensible.
+This mode will produce the most universally usable crop, as long as the original composition of the image is good.

 ### TIGHT_AREA_OF_INTEREST